Asset Tap

 # Skip FBX conversion (GLB output only)

-# Convert existing GLB files to FBX (no API calls)
+# Batch convert all existing GLB files to FBX (no API calls)

 asset-tap --convert-only